apache/solr-operator/docs/local_tutorial.md

 Make sure that you are not overwriting the `SolrCloud.Spec.replicas` field when doing `kubectl apply`, otherwise you will be undoing the autoscaler's work.
+By default, the helm chart does not set the `replicas` field, so it is safe to use with the HPA.

 ## Upgrade to newer version